-During the year the group's highly efficient platform processed record numbers of transactions.
-The volumes are remarkable and underline the efficient processes and systems that the group has in place to support brands and serve customers; on average more than 20,000 new products were launched daily and 180,000 digital images were created or edited each month.
-In the year 2.9 million orders were processed and 12 million units shipped which was only possible due to high levels of automation and streamlined workflows.
-The strength and capability of this platform will be leveraged to further improve efficiency in coming years as our volumes increase further.

-The combination of the group's high quality sourcing, compelling consumer value, product selection and reliable service means that returns remain at industry leading levels of only 5% overall.
+During the year, the group's highly efficient platform processed record numbers of transactions, underlining the efficient processes and systems that the group has in place to support brands and serve customers.
+On average, over the past 12 months more than 40,000 new products were launched daily and over 11 million units were shipped in the year.
+Positively, customer returns remain at industry leading levels of just 5% overall.